 There are several ways to leave the BCT a gift in your Will, such as giving:

 - Land, property or a fixed sum of money (also known as a pecuniary gift)

 - The residue of your estate (what remains of your estate once your loved ones and charges have been paid).
 A residuary gift could be a percentage or the whole of the residue of your estate.

-We recommend you seek legal advice in making or changing your will as there are certain requirements that need to be met in order for your will to be valid, and the information provided here, being of a general nature only, may need to be adapted to your specific circumstances.
+The BCT cannot provide legal advice.
+We recommend you seek independent legal advice in making or changing your will as there are certain requirements that need to be met in order for your will to be valid, and the information provided here, being of a general nature only, may need to be adapted to your specific circumstances.
 You may also wish to discuss your plans, including the tax implications, with your accountant or financial adviser.

 If you have made a bequest to the former Nature Conservation Trust in your will, you are not required to make any changes to your will because the Biodiversity Conservation Act 2016 provides that the BCT is a continuation of, and the same legal entity as, the Nature Conservation Trust.